 A festive, feel-good project for Christmas time

-At the end of this month, St. Clement Parish Hall will be filled with elderly parishioners and local school-children taking part in a new initiative from ArtHouse Jersey and Bedell Cristin called ‘Make a Friend, Make a Mess.’
-The project will bring the old and the young together to engage in a shared activity.
+This November, St. Clement Parish Hall was filled with elderly parishioners and local school-children taking part in a new initiative from ArtHouse Jersey and Bedell Cristin called ‘Make a Friend, Make a Mess.’
+The project brought together the young and the old to engage in a shared activity.
 On this occasion – making Christmas decorations.

 Through research and consultation of specialists in this field, ArtHouse Jersey has been made acutely aware of the need for more engagement between the elderly and the rest of society.

-This festive, feel-good event, which will be free for all to attend, aims to provide a much-needed social opportunity for elderly Islanders.
+This festive, feel-good event provided a much-needed social opportunity for elderly Islanders.

-The workshop will be led by local artist and illustrator Lauren Radley and facilitated by volunteers from the parish and members of the Bedell Cristin team, who are sponsoring the
+The workshop was led by local artist and illustrator Lauren Radley and facilitated by volunteers from the parish and members of the Bedell Cristin team, who are sponsoring the

 Intergenerational projects around the globe have proved highly impactful for both older

 adults, children and the community as a whole.
 Pensioners who regularly volunteer with children “burn 20% more calories per week, experience fewer falls, are less reliant on canes, and perform better on memory tests than their peers.”
 Youth involved in intergenerational mentoring programs are, “46% less likely to begin using illegal drugs, 27% less likely to begin using alcohol, and 52% less likely to skip school.”
 The community at large benefits from these kind of initiatives too, as intergenerational projects bring together diverse groups and networks and helps dispel inaccurate and negative stereotypes.

 This event will serve as a pilot for what will hopefully become an ongoing project in the

 community, aiming to bring many of these benefits outlined above to the Island and fostering a greater sense of community and connection in the Island’s parishes.